mla/pg_sample/README.md

     Guarantees deterministic row ordering in the generated scripts by ordering by primary key.

+    --ordered-desc and --ordered-asc are also available to control whether sort is descending or ascending, respectively.
+    Results are in descending ordered by default (newest records first)

 __\--random__

     Randomize the rows initially selected from each table.
 May significantly